Development: Getting Started

 First ensure that docker is running.
 Then when you clone the repo and open with VS Code you should see a popup asking you to reopen the project inside a development container.
 Click yes and it will build the development container and run the setup required to run both the backend API and the frontend webserver.
 This also pre-configures pre-commit hooks to ensure that the code is up to date before committing.

-Checkout the makefile for all of the available commands.
+Checkout the makefile reference for all of the available commands.

 For slow terminal checkout the solution in this GitHub Issue